-- 2 cups of milk (coconut, almond, or other milk)
+- 2 cups full-fat coconut milk

-- 1/2 cup of maple syrup (or honey)
+- 1/2 cup maple syrup or honey

-- 1/4 cup of unsweetened cocoa
+- 1/4 cup unsweetened cocoa

-- 1/8 teaspoon of sea salt
+- 1/8 teaspoon salt

-- 1 tablespoon of coconut oil
+- 1 tablespoon coconut oil

 - Warm all the ice cream ingredients in a saucepan over a low to medium heat.
 Bring to a simmer and heat until most of the cocoa powder is dissolved (about 10 minutes).